bleist88/astrolib/astrolib/mcc/README.md

 *   *Rc*            - a dictionary of the correlation radii used for each input catalog

-The `Master` class contains the following methods, the description of each is described by the docstring:
+The `master` class contains the following methods, the description of each is described by the docstring:

 *   save( saveas=None, clobber=False )